dbuchko/cloud-lab/README.md

 mvnw.cmd spring-boot:run
 ```

-> NOTE: if you have trouble running Maven Wrapper (mvwn) it is most likely due to Proxy issues,  try regular Maven (not wrapper)
+> NOTE: if you have trouble running Maven Wrapper (mvnw) it is most likely due to Proxy issues,  try regular Maven (not wrapper)

 ---